cocome-community-case-study/cocome-cloud-jee-service-adapter/README.md

 * admin user name (name of the admin user; usually: admin)
 * admin password (password of the admin user; usually no password )

+###Important:
-Important: If you finished the glassfish setup, you've propably already created the domain for the service-adapter (it is named `adapter`).
+If you finished the glassfish setup, you've propably already created the domain for the service-adapter (it is named `adapter`).

+## Development

 To build the service-adapter with Maven type in the project root
 directory: